Swing Set Safety Inspection

 What does the Swing Set Safety Inspection cover?

 This checklist covers 26 inspection items across 4 sections: Frame and Support Structure, Chains, Ropes, and Suspension Hardware, Swing Seats, Fall Zone Surfacing and Spacing.
-It is designed for sports and recreation operations and compliance.
+It is designed for fitness & recreation operations and compliance.

 How often should this checklist be completed?